Improve Your Heart Health During Heart Month

 The Facts on Heart Disease

-According to the American Heart Association, heart disease is the number one cause of death in North Dakota.
+According to the American Heart Association (AHA), heart disease is the number one cause of death in North Dakota.
 It’s a problem not only in our state, but across the country.
-659,000 people in the U.S. die from heart disease each year.
+Per the Centers for Disease Control and Prevention (CDC), about 697,000 people in the United States died from heart disease in 2020 — 1 in every 5 deaths.

 Many U.S. adults have at least one of the three key risk factors for heart disease: high blood pressure, high cholesterol, or use tobacco.
 Diabetes, being overweight or obese, an unhealthy diet, physical inactivity and excessive alcohol and/or illegal drug use can all increase your risk of heart attack or even heart failure.

-While fewer people are dying of heart disease every year, it’s still the number one cause of death in the U.S. and in North Dakota.
-For women the statistics are even more sobering.
+For women, the statistics are even more sobering.
 More women die of heart disease than from every kind of cancer combined.

 There are multiple ways to improve your cardiovascular health and reduce your chances of heart disease.
 While it might seem like an overwhelming task, these small steps are easy to incorporate, and even fun.

-Here are some recommendations from the American Heart Association Million Hearts® and the CDC Foundation:
+Here are some recommendations from the American Heart Association’s Million Hearts® initiative and the CDC Foundation:

 A good place to start is by making an appointment with your health care provider.
-If you haven’t been on track with your yearly exams, you’re not alone.
-Many people have postponed preventive and wellness visits during the COVID-19 pandemic.
+If you haven’t been on track with your yearly exams, you’re not alone; many people postponed preventive and wellness visits during the COVID-19 pandemic.
 Heart health is a great reason to schedule an appointment today.

 During your visit, your health care provider will check your blood pressure and cholesterol numbers.
 Based on the results, they’ll help you create a heart-health plan that includes: